Kesojan/Neural-networks/README.md

 # Neural-networks
 ## Objective
-Recurrent neural nets built from scratch to learn more in depth.
+Recurrent and convolutional neural nets built from scratch to learn more in depth.

 ## Concepts covered